ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 # Expanding and contracting capacity for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservers}

-You can expand or contract the capacity of your VMware vCenter Server with Hybridity Bundle instance according to your business needs, by adding or removing ESXi servers.
+You can expand or contract the capacity of your VMware vCenter Server® with Hybridity Bundle instance according to your business needs, by adding or removing VMware ESXi™ servers.

 You can add new ESXi servers to an existing cluster by either selecting an existing configuration or a different configuration than the existing ESXi servers in the cluster.
 Existing configurations are available when you order your new server.
 To avoid performance or stability issues, it is recommended that clusters use the same or similar configuration with regards to CPU, RAM, and storage.
 This functionality is useful for hardware updates within the same cluster.
 A cluster can have only one type of storage.